byn9826/Thousanday-React/README.md

 # ReactUI-Thousanday
-React UI components used in Thousanday Project, being continuous update.
+React UI components used in Thousanday Project, will update step by step.
 ##1.
 Install
 ```
 npm install thousanday-react --save